Viscaweb/LIMO-Markup/README.md

 Then, compile the whole project: `php application.php compile`

 ### Real time compilation
-You can compile in real time by doing: `php application.php compile` ** NOTE: Make sure `fswatch` is installed on your system.
+You can compile in real time by doing: `php application.php watch` ** NOTE: Make sure `fswatch` is installed on your system.
 To install it, you can perform: `brew install fswatch`